About This Article

 - Regular Exercise.
 Regular exercise can help reduce stress levels, but it’s important to strike a balance.
 Too much exercise can trigger stress hormones, which could also affect your chances of getting pregnant.
 Aim for moderate exercise, such as brisk walking, yoga, or swimming, for at least 30 minutes a day, 5 days a week.
 (Read our blog post: How Exercise Can Improve Your Fertility)

 - Practice Mindfulness and Meditation.
 Mindfulness and meditation are excellent practices for reducing stress and promoting relaxation.
 Try to set aside a few minutes each day to sit quietly, focus on your breath, and clear your mind.
 It can help to reduce anxiety, promote better sleep, and improve overall mental health.
+The NHS Every Mind Matters programme offers helpful guidance on managing stress effectively.

 - Getting Enough Rest.
 When you’re trying to get pregnant, it’s vital that you get enough rest.
 Sleep deprivation can increase stress levels, and as we’ve already learned, stress can negatively affect your chances of getting pregnant.
 Aim to get at least 7 to 8 hours of sleep every night.